-Spanish A-level students at Cirencester College will be offered the chance to take part in a trip to Spain in order to improve language skills and cultural knowledge.
-There many also be the opportunity to attend a study day or a theatre trip.
+Spanish A-level students at Cirencester College will be offered the chance to take part in a class trip to Spain in order to improve their language skills and cultural knowledge.
+There may also be the opportunity to attend a study day or a theatre trip.

 Students are also encouraged to look for work experience opportunities both at home and abroad and we can help with applications.

-Students will have to purchase a copy of the set text for use on the course.
+- Students will have to purchase a copy of the set text for use in the course.

 All enrolled students will have access to online course materials for audio, video and study resources.